James McMahon (mathematician): Member

-Professor McMahon was a member, Phi Beta Kappa Society, Sigma Xi Society; the London Mathematical Society; the American Mathematical Society, the Circolo Matematico di Palermo, and the Brotherhood of Saint Andrew (and served as treasurer of that organization in preparation for its 1917 Assembly at Ithaca, New York).
+Professor McMahon was a member of Phi Beta Kappa society, Sigma Xi society, the London Mathematical Society; the American Mathematical Society, the Circolo Matematico di Palermo, and the Brotherhood of Saint Andrew (and served as treasurer of that organization in preparation for its 1917 Assembly at Ithaca, New York).
 He was also a member of Phi Kappa Psi, and through that organization, the Irving Literary Society.
 McMahon was a fellow of the American Association for the Advancement of Science.
 From 1916 to 1922, he served as a Vestryman for Ithaca's St. John's Episcopal Church.